Proof-of-Learning with Incentive Security: Introduction

 Furthermore, while most recent research papers on PoUW explicitly or implicitly assume that problem providers are trusted --- so that their proposed system is not completely decentralized, we are also motivated to consider \emph{frontend incentive-security} against known-model and model-stealing attacks even when problem providers and provers are both untrusted, thus enabling full decentralization and more robustness of the system.
 (See discussion in Section~\ref{subsec:untrusted:problems})

+Since the computational overhead of verification is low, our PoL protocol can be used for general applications in which the task provider would like to delegate the training/fine-tuning tasks for remote computation, as a Machine-Learning-as-a-Service (MLaaS) platform.
+Nevertheless, the functionality of verification makes the protocol particularly suitable for applications in which credibility of the model and/or training process is critical.
+Examples include AI grading \cite{li2023wrong,tomic2022ai}, where the transparency and accuracy of the grading model are essential for educational and hiring processes, and credit evaluation \cite{bhatore2020machine,langenbucher2022ai}, where the fairness and reliability of the model impact financial decisions.
+These applications benefit from PoL’s verification mechanism, ensuring that the models are trained correctly and securely, thereby enhancing trust in their outputs.
-In light of the security desiderata discussed above, in our paper, we propose an incentive-secure Proof-of-Learning mechanism with the following contributions \ifdefined\enableAIS{is three-fold}\else{consisting of}:

-\begin{enumerate} \item With trusted verifiers (that are widely assumed in previous works), our basic design satisfies computational efficiency, controllable difficulty, and incentive-security against dishonest provers for any stochastic optimization tasks, e.g.~stochastic gradient descent (SGD), and also substantially improves the relative computational overhead of the previous work \cite{jia2021proof}.
-(Sections~\ref{sec:prelim}-\ref{section:overview}) \ifdefined\enableAIS{ \item For SGD tasks that satisfy convexity and second-order Lipschitz conditions, we propose an augmentation to guarantee the model-security of our mechanism. }\else{} \item With untrusted verifiers, we propose a \emph{capture-the-flag}\footnote{The term ``Capture-The-Flag (CTF)'' refers to a cybersecurity competition in which participants attempt to find ``flags'' hidden in deliberately vulnerable systems to claim rewards, which is conceptually similar to our design.} protocol that preserves all desired properties in our basic design and additionally achieves incentive-security against dishonest verifiers.
-(Section~\ref{sec:verIS}) \end{enumerate}
+In light of the security desiderata discussed above, in our paper, we propose an incentive-secure Proof-of-Learning mechanism with the following contributions \ifdefined\enableAIS{is three-fold}\else{consisting of}: \begin{enumerate} \item With trusted verifiers (that are widely assumed in previous works), we propose our \emph{interactive-proof}-based basic design satisfying computational efficiency, controllable difficulty, and incentive-security against dishonest provers for any stochastic optimization tasks, e.g.~stochastic gradient descent (SGD), and also substantially improves the relative computational overhead of the previous work \cite{jia2021proof}.
+(Sections~\ref{sec:prelim}-\ref{section:overview}) We additionally address the \emph{model theft} issue that appear in existing PoL designs.
+(Section~\ref{sss:theft}). \ifdefined\enableAIS{ \item For SGD tasks that satisfy convexity and second-order Lipschitz conditions, we propose an augmentation to guarantee the model-security of our mechanism. }\else{} \item With untrusted verifiers, we propose a \emph{capture-the-flag} (CTF) protocol that preserves all desired properties above in our basic design and additionally achieves incentive-security against dishonest verifiers and collusion-proofness against colluding participants.
+(Section~\ref{sec:verIS}) \item We prove the theoretical incentive-security properties of our mechanisms.
+(Section~\ref{sec:basicIS}) \end{enumerate}

-Then, in Section~\ref{sec:basicIS} we show the incentive-security properties of our mechanisms.
+Then, in Section~\ref{sec:exp}, we perform experimental evaluations to show the performance of our mechanism on real-world ML tasks.

+In Appendix~\ref{app:anomaly}, we further discuss on potential augmentations of our mechanism to ensure model correctness against malicious attacks even from irrational attackers.